Mishne-Lab/IGNR/README.md

 # IGNR

-Implementation for our work: Implicit Graphon Neural Representation
+Implementation for our work: Implicit Graphon Neural Representation, Xia Mishne and Wang, AISTATS 2023

 To run the single graphon learning task, go to folder IGNR, and run:\